-The victims were being forced to work around the clock for next to no wage, with any payments going directly to their traffickers.
-And what we were seeing on the ground matched what was happening globally; the International Labour Organisation’s (ILO) Special Action Program to Combat Forced Labour (SAP-FL) had also identified document retention as one of several common indicators of modern slavery.
+The victims are then forced to work around the clock for next to no wage, with any payments going directly to their traffickers.
+Tony Dunkerley, a former Police Detective and Force Practitioner on Modern Slavery says “What we were seeing on the ground matched what was happening globally; the International Labour Organisation’s (ILO) Special Action Program to Combat Forced Labour (SAP-FL) had also identified document retention as one of several common indicators of modern slavery.”

 Modern Slavery in construction

-In my experience, the construction industry is particularly vulnerable to modern slavery and forced labour due to its inherent and complex use of sub-contracted labour, often sourcing low-skilled migrant labour through agencies without effective due diligence procedures.
+Tony Dunkerley speaks of his experience of modern slavery and fraudulent documents within the construction industry.
+This industry may be particularly vulnerable to modern slavery and forced labour due to its inherent and complex use of sub-contracted labour, often sourcing so-called ‘low-skilled’ migrant labour through agencies without effective due diligence processes.
 In addition, many construction businesses rely on visual-only checks on sites for identity documents.
 Making visual ID checks presents a significant challenge for onsite staff who, without any technology to support them, do not have sufficient training to make an informed decision on ensuring documents are genuine.

 Workers without valid accreditation and training also present a significant risk in the construction industry, not only in terms of being potential victims of forced labour, but also in relation to the safety of themselves and others on sites.
 It is therefore important for construction companies to be vigilant in their approach to due diligence assessments on the identification of their entire workforce.